A Couple Ivermectin TakedownsTagged:

 The final nail in the coffin… well, let’s be honest: it’s really more of a railroad spike, isn’t it?
 Avi Bitterman controlled the ivermectin results for percent of population with Strongyloides worm infestation and reported the result shown here.

 The horizontal axis is the fraction of the population at risk for infestation by Strongyloides stercoralis, a parasitic worm.
 The vertical axis is the Risk Ratio for all-causes mortality in an ivermectin COVID-19 trial, with low values being favorable to ivermectin.

 Each gray circle is a study, diameter indicating the size.
-Note this very, very carefully: all the studies reporting ivermectin effect were in regions at risk for worm infestations.
+Note this very, very carefully: all the studies reporting ivermectin effect were in regions at risk for worm infestations, and were small studies.

 The Weekend Conclusion